Strait of Sicily: Flows

 At the surface and in the upper 200 m the strait consists of an eastward flow provided by the Modified Atlantic Water (MAW).
 Underneath this eastward flow, the Levantine Intermediate Water (LIW) flows in westward direction.
 Just above the bottom of the Strait a relative small flow has been observed.
-This vein follows the same route as LIW but consists of different characteristics.
+This vein follows the same route as LIW but has different characteristics.
 The water flow is named 'transitional Eastern Mediterranean Deep Water' (tEMDW) and contains fresher, colder and denser (with a potential seawater density, σ_{θ,} of around 29.10) water than the LIW.
 In the Ionian Sea it fills the transitional layer between the Eastern Mediterranean Deep Water and the LIW.
-This dense water exits the strait at a depth of 300 m at the sill and sinks down, because of its higher density than the LIW, till 1800 m when reaching the Tyrrhenian Sea flowing along the Sicilian slope.
-This sharp sinking down of the dense water flow is a topic of interest among oceanographers.
+This dense water exits the strait at a depth of 300 m at the sill and sinks, because of its higher density than the LIW, until 1,800 m when reaching the Tyrrhenian Sea flowing along the Sicilian slope.

+This sharp sinking of the dense water flow is a topic of interest among oceanographers.
 A second topic of interest regarding this little tEMDW flow is that it crosses the midline of the strait, more precisely the Malta sill.
 When the dense water flow reaches the western sill, it flows along the Tunisian coast instead of the Sicilian shelf.
 The water mass flows at a shallow depth of 300 m, while beneath the LIW, the tEMDW flows westward.
 Further downstream, the LIW has lower velocities and the dense water flow returns to the geostrophic position located naturally along the Sicilian coast.
-Here the dense water sinks into the deeper ocean sea, around 1500 m–1850 m.
+Here the dense water sinks into the deeper ocean sea, around 1,500–1,850 m.
 This inversion of the interface slope is possible because the buoyancy and Coriolis forces are balancing each other in a so-called 'geostrophic balance' which is possible because of the flow velocities of both LIW and EMDW.
 The tEMDW shows little variations in height, width and path and is thus geometrically quite stable.